40 Firms Hold AI Nukes. 499,960,000 Locked Out., Anthropic on AutoKaam

-The frontier model scored 73% on expert-level CTF tasks and identified thousands of zero-day vulnerabilities — Anthropic is only sharing it with select partners
+Anthropic's frontier model scored 73% on expert-level CTF tasks and surfaced thousands of zero-days.
+Project Glasswing keeps it behind a tight short-list.

 Anthropic has confirmed the existence of Claude Mythos Preview, their most capable model to date, while announcing it won't be generally available.
 Access is restricted to 40 organizations via a new initiative called Project Glasswing.